 In every area we have visited in Colombia, we made it our mission to find the best local empanadas and so we are smug and genuine when we call ourselves ex-panada-erts.

 Since we are on the topic of food, one of the best gastronomic inventions is the ‘Bandeja Paisa’.
 Although the dish is available anywhere in Colombia, since it originates in the Antioquia region, this is the area where you really want to indulge.

 A large plate, with the aim of making you explode, is crammed with flavour.
-There are varieties available but generally it is; avocado, salad, beans, rice, mince meat, churrasco (crispy pork), chorizo, topped with a fried egg and served with an arepa.
+There are varieties available but generally, it is; avocado, salad, beans, rice, minced meat, churrasco (crispy pork), chorizo, topped with a fried egg and served with an arepa.

 Sounds easy but trust me; wear elastic pants and fast for the day.